jml250525/jml250525/content/authors/lei-hua/_index-4.md

     - course: BSc in Accounting
       institution: Winthrop University
       year: 2013
+email: ""
 superuser: true
 highlight_name: false
-title: Lei Hua
-email: ""
 ---
 I am a PhD Candidate in Management Science at College of Business, University of Texas at Arlington.
-I am interested in adopting behavioral angle to understand and improve supply chain and operations management decisions.
+I am interested in adopting behavioral angle understand and improve supply chain and operations management decisions.
 My dissertation blends analytical and experimental methods to investigate decision-making problems in supply chain risk management and strategic sourcing.
 Specifically, I focus on how supplier-induced risks influence sourcing decisions and how geopolitical risks influence vaccine manufacturers’ capacity investment decisions.
 In my other research, I address how consumer and employee behavior can impact operations management decisions.

 I have taught one undergraduate course on supply chain and operations management and have extensive teaching assistance experience in different supply chain and operations management courses.